X

 • 2 quarts water

 1. Wash your vegetables thoroughly and remove any soil or dirt.
-Then, chop them into medium-sized pieces.
+Chop the veggies into medium-sized pieces.

 2. For the most flavor, begin by either roasting the vegetables or sautéing vegetables.